 You may have to pay non-resident Capital Gains Tax if you dispose of UK residential property and you’re either a:

 - non-resident individual

 - personal representative of a non-resident who has died

 - non-resident who is a partner in a partnership

 - non-resident trustee

 If you sell a UK residential property in the part of the tax year when you’re overseas you may have to pay non-resident Capital Gains Tax.

 Report the sale (disposal)

-You’ll need to report the disposal to HM Revenue and Customs (HMRC).
-After you’ve done this HMRC will send you, via email, a payment reference and details on how to pay.
+You’ll need to report the disposal to HMRC.
+After you’ve done this HMRC will email you a payment reference and details on how to pay.

 Finding your reference number

-HMRC will send you a reference number by email following receipt of your non-resident Capital Gains Tax return.
+HMRC will email you a reference number after they receive your non-resident Capital Gains Tax return.
 The charge reference number is made up of 14 or 15 characters, starting with an X.

 How much time to allow